We Asked Hoteliers and Hospitality Designers: What Are the Best Queen Mattresses?

-Think about your favorite hotel stay—after a long flight and a day spent romping about a new city, we bet the first thing that comes to mind about the room isn’t the view from your window, the cool wallpaper pattern, or the trendy bouclé armchair.
+Think about your favorite hotel stay—after a long flight and a day spent romping around a new city, we bet the first thing that comes to mind about the room isn’t the view from your window, the cool wallpaper pattern, or the trendy bouclé armchair.
 It’s jumping into that perfectly comfortable hotel bed.

 But what makes a hotel bed so great, and sometimes even better than your own, anyway?
-It all starts with the mattress, says designer Natalia Miyar.
-“Selecting a mattress for use at a hotel can be a tricky business,” she adds, which is why she turns to trusted brands offering high-quality materials—those you can count on holding up for a long time.
+It all starts with the mattress, according to designer Natalia Miyar.
+“Selecting a mattress for use at a hotel can be a tricky business,” she says, which is why she turns to trusted brands offering high-quality materials—those you can count on holding up for a long time.
 We asked hoteliers and designers about the best queen mattresses they use in their projects, so you can bring that coveted comfort home.

 - Best for a cooling hybrid: Bear Elite Hybrid Mattress

 - Best for luxurious support: Simmons Beautyrest Black Mattress

 - Best for contouring foam: Corsicana Renue Copper Foam Mattress

 - Best for a soft splurge: Naturalmat Natural Fiber Cashmere Mattress

 Best for Customized Comfort: Nest Sparrow Signature Hybrid Mattress

 Sleep trial: 365 nights | Mattress type: Hybrid | Warranty: 1 year (pay extra to add on 3, 5, or 10 years)

 - Reviewers say it’s a bit bouncy